Chouffe/chouffe.github.com/_posts/2019-03-01-mxnet-made-simple-ndarrays-api.markdown

 star: true
 category: blog
 author: arthurcaillau
-description: mxnet NDArray is the fundamental data structure used for Symbolic Computations
+description: MXNet NDArray is the fundamental data structure used for Symbolic Computations
 ---

 An `NDArray` is an n-dimensional array that contains numerical values of identical type and size.
 They are called **tensors**. `NDArrays` generalize the concept of scalars, vectors and matrices.